codeshiptestgithub/node-express-basic/README.md

-# Using Codeship Basic to Test and Deploy Node Express Applications
+# Using Codeship Basic to Test and Deploy Node Express Applications - Forked
 Codeship offers developers a vast array possibilities when creating a Continuous Integration and Deployment pipeline for their applications.
 I want to focus today on how to build a solid Continuous Integration and Deployment (CI / CD) Pipeline for any kind of Javascript-based application with Codeship.

 ## Setting Up Your Local Environment